hstreamdb/docs/docs/connector/tutorial/MySQL.md

 * What happened if the status of the connector is `ExecutionAbort`?

-This is caused by an error occured in the execution of a MySQL command, e.g. the table with the same name as the source stream does not exist or the data fed into the source stream do not follow the table schema.
+This is caused by an error occured in the execution of a MySQL command, e.g. the table does not exist in the database or the data fed into the source stream do not follow the table schema.
 You could restart the connection (in the future) or drop it.

 * What happened if the status of the connector is `Terminate`?